idaholab/virtual_test_bed/doc/content/htgr/triso/triso_model.md

 The boundary conditions of displacements and temperature are set in this block.
 The inner pressure caused by fission gas buildup is set by `PlenumPressure` Action.

 !listing htgr/triso_fuel/triso_1d.i block=plenumPressure language=cpp

+If IPyC cracking is modeled, the symmetric boundary conditions need to exclude the boundary of crack surface.

+!listing htgr/triso_fuel/triso_2d_ipyc_cracking.i block=no_disp_y language=cpp

 ## Material